-English as a Second Language services are provided to students who are Emerging Bilinguals (EB) as determined by the Language Proficiency Assessment Committee (LPAC).
-Eligibility is based on responses to the Home Language Survey (indicating that a language other than English is either spoken in home or by the student most of the time) and initial identification testing.
+English as a Second Language services are provided to students who are Emergent Bilingual (EB) as determined by the Language Proficiency Assessment Committee (LPAC).
+Eligibility is based on responses to the Home Language Survey (indicating that a language other than English is either spoken in the home or by the student most of the time or in a previous home setting for communication) and initial identification testing.
 The program emphasizes the mastery of English language skills in ELAR, mathematics, science, and socials studies through the use of Content-Based Language Instruction.
 The ESL program addresses the affective, linguistic, and cognitive needs of EB students.
 The ESL program is an integral part of the regular education program and is supported by the English Language Proficiency Standards (ELPS), with a focus on the development of critical language skills.
-Emerging Bilinguals enroll in ESL courses based on their level of proficiency in English as determined by the LPAC committee.
+Emergent Bilinguals enroll in ESL courses based on their level of proficiency in English as determined by the LPAC committee.